Inverse Quantum Potential Reconstruction via Generalized Bertlmann-Martin Inequalities: Appendix section

 \subsection{Implementation in the Benchmark Script}

-In the benchmarking framework, the LSQ functional \eqref{eq:lsq_functional} is implemented using: \begin{itemize} \item Discrete grid representation of $q(x)$. \item Finite-difference assembly of the discrete Sturm--Liouville operator for Dirichlet--Dirichlet and Dirichlet--Neumann boundary conditions. \item Direct diagonalization to obtain $\lambda_{q,i,n}$ and $g_{q,i,n}$. \item Gradient evaluation according to Eq.~\eqref{eq:lsq_gradient}. \item Optional regularization term $\mu \int (q'(x))^2 \, dx$ for smoothing. \end{itemize} The Polak--Ribière conjugate gradient loop uses an Armijo line search to ensure descent and numerical stability.
+The benchmarking framework implements the LSQ functional using a discrete grid representation of the potential \(q(x)\).
+It utilizes a finite-difference assembly of the discrete Sturm--Liouville operator to handle both Dirichlet--Dirichlet and Dirichlet--Neumann boundary conditions.
+The script performs direct diagonalization to obtain the eigenvalues \(\lambda_{q,i,n}\) and the eigenfunctions \(g_{q,i,n}\) required for gradient evaluation according to Eq.~\eqref{eq:lsq_gradient}.
+Additionally, the implementation allows for an optional regularization term \(\mu\int (q'(x))^2\,dx\) to ensure that the reconstructed potential remains smooth.